microsoft/Power-Fx/docs/tables.md

 # Tables

-*NOTE: Power Fx is the new name for canvas apps formula language.
+*NOTE: Microsoft Power Fx is the new name for canvas apps formula language.
 These articles are work in progress as we extract the language from canvas apps, integrate it with other products of the Power Platform, and make available as open source.
 Start with the [Power Fx Overview](overview.md) for an introduction to the language.*

-In Power Fx, you can write a formula that accesses information in Microsoft Excel, SharePoint, SQL Server, and several other sources that store data in records and tables.
+In Microsoft Power Fx, you can write a formula that accesses information in Microsoft Excel, SharePoint, SQL Server, and several other sources that store data in records and tables.
 To work most effectively with this kind of data, review the concepts that underlie these structures.

 * A record contains one or more categories of information about a person, a place, or a thing.
 For example, a record might contain the name, the email address, and the phone number of a single customer.
 Other tools refer to a record as a "row" or an "item."
 * A table holds one or more records that contain the same categories of information.
 For example, a table might contain the names, the email addresses, and the phone numbers of 50 customers.